 CTR of SMS is 36% on average, whereas it’s a mere 3.4% for emails and around 2% for social media.

 Email and social media comprise a lot of digital noise.
-It’s easy for your message to get lost among this noise.
-Hence the lower click-through-rate.
+It’s easy for your message to get lost in this noise.
+Hence the lower click-through rate.

 On the other hand, text messages are personal and have a 98% open rate.
 The more people see your message, the more clicks and ultimately traffic you’ll get.